Not only with a view to action, but even when we are not going to do anything,

 OTHER USEFUL RESOURCES FOR INFOMATION ABOUT APPLICATIONS OF TECHNOLOGY FOR PRACTICING LAWYERS

-- Check out these sites and Blawgs for technology advice in connection with management of your law office, e.g., document assembly, building a law firm web site, etc. (1 - ABA), (2 - DennisKennedy), (3 - Future Lawyer), ( 4 - for solos), (5 - Techno Lawyer), (6 - Law Practice Tips), (7 - InterAlia), (8 - Lawgarithms), (9 - for Macintosh afficianados), (10 - Tech Trends), (11 - Ernie the Attorney), (12 - Lawyerist), (13 - ride the lightning), (14 - lawsites). (.
+- Check out these sites and Blawgs for technology advice in connection with management of your law office, e.g., document assembly, building a law firm web site, etc. (1 - ABA), (2 - DennisKennedy), (3 - Future Lawyer), ( 4 - for solos), (5 - Techno Lawyer), (6 - Law Practice Tips), (7 - InterAlia), (8 - Lawgarithms), (9 - for Macintosh afficianados), (10 - Tech Trends), (11 - Ernie the Attorney), (12 - Lawyerist), (13 - ride the lightning), (14 - lawsites), (15 - the latest legal technolog, updates, and apps for users of iPhones and iPads). (.
 You'll also find web-based articles and blog postings on high-tech trial presentations (1 - Do's and Don'ts), (2 - Illinois Trial Practice Blawg), (3 - SC Trial Law Blawg), (4 - Trial Tech View) by Googling.
 See also Effective Use of Courtroom Technology: A Judge's Guide to Pretrial and Trial , discussed above, and CCJA's Law Office Management for the Criminal Defense Lawyer. - Try the ABA Law Practice Web Site.
 It's got some useful articles and tips on technology. - Case Law Regarding the Use of Technology in Opening and Closing: Sucharew v.
 State, 66 P.3d 59 (Ariz.
 App 2003) authorized the use of a 30-slide PowerPoint presentation during the prosecution's opening statement and stated that the trial court has full discretion in conducting the trial and that this discretion will not be overturned absent a clear showing of abuse of discretion; Milson v.
 State, 832 So.2d 897 (Fla.
 App.
 2002) authorized the prosecution's use of a PowerPoint presentation in jury argument, holding that the determination as to whether to allow the display of a demonstrative exhibit is a matter within the trial court's discretion.
 The Michael Skakel murder case in Connecticut, State v.Skakel, 888 A.2d 985 (Conn.
 2006), involved courtroom technology, particularly in the prosecution's highly persuasive jury argument.
 Here's a short video clip from that argument.
 Skakel's conviction was affirmed.
 Regarding the use of computer animation, see Serge v.
 Commonwealth, 896 A.2d 1170 (PA 2006).
 [Note: Of course, technology can be used to present exhibits during the direct/cross-examination phases of trial, e.g., (1 - computer-generated video demonstrating the mechanics of "shaken baby syndrome.").
 See Exhibits.]

 - Written Material That Will Help You Properly Display Information in Court: